aimeos/aimeos-docs/src/config/client-html/common-address.md

 # salutations

-List of salutions the customers can select from in the HTML frontend
+List of salutions the customer can select from

 ```
 client/html/common/address/salutations = Array